 ActiveCampaign’s event marketing just got a lot stronger with the release of the Goals and Date Conditions features.
 Together this combo pack a powerful punch in helping you market any event in your business.

-Nonetheless, after I saw it, thought about its application for a while, then tested it out myself that I became a true believer.
 These features are going to change the way you market your events.
 Let’s briefly cover how they work…

 After many requests and suggestions, we launched the Date Conditions feature this summer.
 There was a lot of praise and confusion about the added functionality (you can read the official blog post announcement here).
 Hopefully after you read this post you will have a full understanding of exactly how to leverage this new feature within ActiveCampaign.